slacgismo/pv-validation-hub/doc/updateProcess.md

 When a user accesses a page on an s3 bucket-hosted website, the browser downloads the static files from the S3 bucket and executes the JavaScript code to build and display the content on the client-side(user's system).
 This leaves us a few options.

-DISCUSSION POINTS

-(Preferred) This method requires more administrative overhead, but is programmatically easier to implement.
-In the ```frontend/public/assets/``` directory, create a new directory for your md documents.
-The directory name should match the directory name for the same analysis(e.g. an analysis in folder "1" should have website md docs in folder "1").
-This would be very beneficial for clearly defined organization, while also guaranteeing quick and stable access to the files.
-This would allow very easy sync updates for the frontend portion of the application and updating just descriptors without any extensive work.

-Optionally, storing all the md files in the private s3 bucket with their respective analytical task runners can be done.
-This would require some additional developmental steps to pull that data from the API and would increase server-load, as the front-end would need to make additional queries to pull the md files for each task instead of including them by default.
-This makes organization and administration much simpler in exchange for additional programmatic overhead and refactoring.

 The md files must follow a standardized naming scheme with the containing folder ID being the only variable, for modular access and ease of programming.
 This is consistent across both approaches.

 ~~~